The Search for the Perfect Cup of Tea

 2. Earl Grey Crème, at Art of Tea

-With just the right blend of bergamot and French vanilla, this might just be your new favorite tea.
-Made in small batches from highly sourced organic teas and botanicals, Art of Tea offers an extensive selection of custom teas and herbal blends.
+With just the right amount of bergamot and French vanilla, this might just be your new favorite tea.
+A popular blend among Art of Tea customers, it has everything you’re looking for in that perfect cup.
+Their small-batch blends are crafted from highly sourced organic teas and botanicals, and their flavor pairings are unique and creative.

 4. Matcha Tea, at Harney & Sons